-There are some bit fields which are not required to be modified for standard DMC operation; however, deeper knowledge of these bits saves power and improves throughput in certain application configurations.
-For example, the DMC_CTL.SREQ bit can be used to operate the DMC in a low-power (self-refresh) mode.
-The DMC_CTL.PREC bit enables automatic precharge after each access.
-The DMC_CTL.ADDRMODE bit improves throughput by switching between page and bank interleaving addressing modes.
-Users are expected to understand the functionality of these bits clearly by going through the ADSP-SC595/SC596/SC598 SHARC+ Processor Hardware Reference^[2] and the corresponding memory device data sheet (especially for mode registers).
-These bits are shaded in YELLOW in the DMC_Registers_List_SC595_SC596_SC598.xlsx spreadsheet.
+There are a few bit fields which are not required to be modified for standard DMC operation; however, deeper knowledge of these bits saves power and improves throughput in certain application configurations.
+For example, the DMC_CTL.SRREQ bit can be used to operate the DMC in a low-power (self-refresh) mode.
+The DMC_CTL.PREC bit enables automatic precharge after each access, and the DMC_CTL.ADDRMODE bit improves throughput by switching between page and bank interleaving addressing modes.
+Users are expected to understand the functionality of these bits clearly by going through the Hardware Reference^[3] and the corresponding memory device data sheet (especially for mode registers).
+These bits are shaded in YELLOW in the DMC_Registers_List_2159x_SC59x.xlsx spreadsheet.